crwilcox/chriswilcoxracing.github.io/_posts/2022-07-12-WMRRA Round 4.md

 the two of them and were having their own little battle back behind me as well.
 On the last lap Tim passed me into 3, hoping to use me as a buffer.
 Damon didn't agree with this concept though, following him right on through more or less.
 I worked to get good drive out of the bus stop so I could pass Damon back.
+It ended up being a very close finish with me in front of damon by two-hundredths (.020) of a second.
 Tim, looks like you won the bet.

 ## Formula 600 - Saturday